learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Serverless_AWS_Lambda.md

 1. **Boot-up time**: Serverless services are not constantly running, so when you make a request to code that hasn't been used in a while, you could face performance impacts.
 2. **Long running processes**: Since you pay for what you use, it is usually not cost-effective to use serverless for longer running processes.
 In these cases, you might want to consider other options to run your backend services on.
+3. Difficulty reproducing server environment: Since the cloud provider provisions the servers when the serverless function is called, it may be difficult to reproduce the environment that it is runs in.
+Most cloud providers will give you a choice of higher level options like OS, but you may not be able to choose the nitty-gritty details.

 ## AWS Lambda

 Lambda is a serverless compute service offered by Amazon Web Services (AWS).
-It allows you to run backend code triggered by events, such as other AWS services or your own services, without needing to provision or manage servers.
-And, you only pay for each request you make.
+Lambda functions are essentially backend code that can be triggered by event sources, such as other AWS services or your own services, without needing to provision or manage servers.
+You only pay for each request you make.
 In the free tier for AWS Lambda, you have access to 1 million free requests per month.

 ### Creating Lambda Functions in the AWS Console